brunoczim/udpfeed/README.md

 - `server`
 - `shared` (code shared between client and server)

-Besides that, we also have a test suite.
-Writing tests is optional.
+Besides that, there's also a test suite.

 # Building